Discover is a single search box that searches many of the library's databases simultaneously.

 Some articles may have a link to PDF Full Text or HTML Full Text.
 Just click on the link to get the entire article.

-Some articles may have a button for Full Text@WT.
+Some articles may have a button for "Find Full Text".
 Click on the button for a variety of options.

-After clicking on the Full Text@WT button, often there is a link to the full text of the article in a library database.
+After clicking on the "Find Full Text" button, often there is a link to the full text of the article in a library database.

 Also, after clicking on the Full Text@WT button, sometimes there is an option to find the journal in the Cornette Library In-House Collection.
 This option will take you to information about a journal that is physically on the shelves of this library.
 You will need to verify that the year of publication for the article is actually available in print, microfilm, etc.